-A settlement boundary is defined for Tarrington (shown on Plan 4) and for Little Tarrington (Plan 5).
+Settlement boundaries are defined for Tarrington and for Little Tarrington, as shown on the village Policies Maps.
 Within these settlement boundaries, new housing and other development which is in accordance with the Plan's policies will be permitted.
 Local Plan Core Strategy policies RA3, RA4 and RA5 will apply to proposals for housing outside the boundaries.